reportportal/examples-js/example-playwright/README.md

 ## Run in SauceLabs

-If you are using SauceLabs to run Playwright tests, don't forget to include the agent package in `npm` dependencies in your `.sauce/config.yml`:
+1. If you are using SauceLabs to run Playwright tests, don't forget to include the agent package in `npm` dependencies in the `.sauce/config.yml`:

 ```yaml
 # ...